-The Porangahau and Te Paerahi Wastewater Treatment Plants consents expired in 2021.
-A condition of these consents were that Council work on removing the current Te Paerahi Treatment Plant and discharge from its current site, and to work toward ceasing river discharge into the Porangahau River.
-The current Council has been preparing for replacing these consents since 2018 and discussing with the community how this should happen.
-Council formally lodged its long term resource consent with HBRC in August 2021, following adoption of their long term plan that sets out the nine-year plan for upgrading the wastewater systems across the two towns.
+The Pōrangahau and Te Paerahi Wastewater Treatment Plants’ consents expired in 2021.
+Conditions of these consents were that Council remove the existing Te Paerahi Treatment Plant and discharge from its current site, and cease discharge into the Pōrangahau River.
+Since 2018, Council has been discussing with the community how this should happen.
+It became clear that continuation of the current system is no longer an option.
+In August 2021, following the adoption of the Long-Term Plan, Council formally lodged its resource consent application with Hawke’s Bay Regional Council.

-In the interim, while Pōrangahau continues to discharge to the river in the short term for up to six years, council will install additional treatment in the form of a UV system post the existing oxidation pond.
+In the interim, while Pōrangahau continues to discharge to the river in the short term for up to six years, Council will install additional treatment in the form of a UV system.

 Showing search results for ""

 Land treatment and discharge is where treated wastewater from a wastewater treatment plant is applied to the land at a rate which plants can take up nutrients and use this for plant growth.
 This allows nutrients to be beneficially returned to the land, rather than through an alternative discharge system such as surface water.

 The aim of the irrigation system will be to ensure there are no affects beyond the irrigation property boundary.
 Buffers/setbacks will be used and the system will be designed to limit spray drift.
 Additionally, a wind shut off system will be used where irrigation will be stopped when wind speed exceeds a set limit from a certain direction to minimise any drift.